 Danica Lundy (b.
-1991) is a New York City-based Canadian artist raised on a small island in the Pacific Northwest.
+1991) is a Brooklyn-based Canadian artist raised on a small island in the Pacific Northwest.
 She was born two days after the fall equinox and named after a giant yellow sign with green writing, erected for a nursery on the highway home to Salt Spring.
-In Slavic mythology, "Danica" is the guardian goddess, a fierce warrior who holds the chain of the doomsday wolf to keep it from devouring the universe.
+In Slavic mythology, Danica is the guardian goddess, a fierce warrior who holds the chain of the doomsday wolf to keep it from devouring the universe.
 She is the big sister of the evening star.

 Danica holds a BFA from Mount Allison University, and a MFA from the New York Academy of Art.
 While at NYAA, she concentrated in painting and was awarded the Eileen Guggenheim and Russell Wilkinson Scholarship, the Leipzig International Art Programme Residency, and the Chubb Post-Graduate Fellowship.
-A two-time Elizabeth Greenshields Foundation Grant recipient, Danica has had solo shows in Canada, Italy, and USA, and has exhibited in group shows and art fairs in Leipizig, Milan, Mexico City, Vancouver, New York City, Brooklyn, and Laguna Beach.
-She lives and makes work in Brooklyn.
+A two-time Elizabeth Greenshields Foundation Grant recipient, Danica is represented by C+N Canepaneri Gallery in Milan.
+She has had solo shows in Canada, Italy, and USA, and has exhibited in group shows and art fairs in Leipizig, Milan, Mexico City, Vancouver, New York City, Brooklyn, and Laguna Beach.

 “Painting allows me to shift skins; at first, it feels like being in a sword fight.
 I become a bricklayer, I go blind; then I’m a surgeon, a seamstress.
 A prick of blood drops from my finger and suddenly I’m a construction crew.
 At the best of times, I lose myself completely to the spell conjured by the ecstatic, physical act.”